 I am a descendant of Jewish immigrant garment workers employed in NYC factories during the time of the Triangle Shirtwaist factory fire in 1911, when 146 garment workers were killed due to the garment industry’s grossly inadequate safety and human rights standards.
 In 2013, Rana Plaza, a building in Dhaka, Bangladesh, that housed 5 garment…Read MoreMore Tag

 Alison Morse writes award-winning fiction, poetry, narrative non-fiction and articles.
 Her poems and prose have appeared in numerous literary journals, magazines and anthologies.
-She recently authored If You Wave A Chicken Over Your Head, (Red Bird Chapbooks), a collection of very short stories, and won a Tiferet Fiction Award for her short story "The Truth About 'The Lead Plates at the Romm Press.'"
+She recently authored If You Wave A Chicken Over Your Head, (Red Bird Chapbooks), a collection of very short stories, and The Price of Our Clothes, a limited edition chapbook published by the Perlman Museum.
+She also won a Tiferet Fiction Award for her short story "The Truth About 'The Lead Plates at the Romm Press.'"

 Alison has collaborated with visual artists, an architect, and musicians on several projects, most recently, The Price of Our Clothes, a multi-media exhibition about the garment industry, which received support from Rimon: the Minnesota Jewish Arts Council and the Brin Jewish Arts Endowment.
 Through TalkingImageConnection, a reading series that she founded and ran for 10 years, Alison invited creative writers to respond to the contemporary visual art at Minneapolis' Soap Factory gallery with their own poetry and creative prose.